r3cubed/koea/resources.md

 We are following pytorch tutorials in
 * https://pytorch.org/tutorials/

-For keras, we refer to
+For keras, please refer to
 * https://keras.io/

 Pytorch examples are
 * https://github.com/pytorch/examples/

+# Online courses
 Basic and intermediate online courses
 * Introduction to Python for Data Science
 * Coursera Deep Learning Specialization